 Alice Darling Secretarial Services: General and legal transcrition.
 On-site or at home.

-Allegis Communications, Inc.: The application for employment is available on this link, which will also indicate whether or not they are currently hiring.
+Allegis Communications, Inc.: Allegis works with insurance companies, and the main type of transcription will be recorded statements.
+Insurance and/or legal transcription experience is required.
+The application for employment is available on this link, which will also indicate whether or not they are currently hiring.

-AV Tranz: Legal transcription.
-Requires very fast turnaround time.
-Check their website career section to determine if they are hiring, and for the email address to submit your resume.
+AV Tranz: AV Tranz is now owned by eScribers.
+Legal transcription, which requires very fast turnaround time.
+Check their website career section to determine if they are hiring, for a list of qualification and for the email address to submit your resume.

 CambridgeTranscriptions: Legal and business transcription, they hire for on-site and at-home positions.
 Refer to their website for details, a phone number and the email address to obtain more information.